ddysher/ml-notes/cloud-core/kubernetes/proposals/arch.md

 The replicationController type described above isn't strictly necessary for Kubernetes to be useful.
 It is really a service that is layered on top of the simple pod API.

+## (analysis) kubernetes node, aka, worker node, minion

+- *Date: 09/01/2014*

+**Docker**

+The Kubernetes node has the services necessary to run Docker containers and be managed from the master systems.

+**Kubelet**

+The Kubelet works in terms of a container manifest.
+A container manifest is a YAML file that describes a pod.
+The Kubelet takes a set of manifests that are provided in various mechanisms and ensures that the containers described in those manifests are started and continue running.

+**Proxy**

+Each node also runs a simple network proxy.
+This reflects services as defined in the Kubernetes API on each node and can do simple TCP stream forwarding or round robin TCP forwarding across a set of backends.
+A service is a configuration unit for the proxies that run on every worker node.
+It is named and points to one or more pods.